-Tiger Woods' Ex Wife Elin Nordegren Is Selling Her Florida Mansion for $49.5 Million
+Tiger Woods' Ex Wife Elin Nordegren Slashes the Price of Her Florida Mansion by $5 Million to $44.5 Million

 RELATED: Céline Dion’s Luxurious Florida Mansion Sells to Mystery American for $38.5 Million — Half Its Original Asking Price

-Nordegren moved on romantically in 2011with coal magnate Chris Cline, who was her new neighbor in the South Florida town.
-Despite split rumors in 2014, the pair were spotted kissing just over a year ago in St. Moritz in Switzerland.
+Nordegren moved on romantically in 2011 with coal magnate Chris Cline, who was her new neighbor in the South Florida town.
+Despite split rumors in 2014, the pair were spotted kissing in 2017 in St. Moritz, Switzerland.